 “Look, the American people want answers,” continued Mr. Pence, bristling at the question.
 “The government should not be involved with the heavens.
 That’s the domain of God and not humans.
 We should not be experimenting with Chemtrails.
 All this climate change stuff is all a part of his plan.”

-The Trump transition team, which is led by Mike Pence, has not been forthcoming about its plans for the EPA other than saying her wants to abolish the agency in its entirety.
+The Trump administration, which is led by Mike Pence, has not been forthcoming about its plans for the EPA other than saying her wants to abolish the agency in its entirety.
 On the campaign trail Mr. Trump referred to the EPA erroneously on several occasions as the “Department of the Environmental,” often extending his malapropism to the acronym “DEP.”
 The naming missteps, along with his aggressive language has many activists worried about the future of the oft-targeted agency.

 Adding to activists fears, was the recent choice by Mr. Trump of Myron Ebell to head the EPA, who is most famous for challenging the general scientific consensus regarding climate change.
 Mr. Ebell, whose organization is financed in part by the coal industry, has been one of the most vocal opponents of the Clean Power Plan, which was developed by the Environmental Protection Agency.